pulibrary/figgy/docs/technical/incident_scenarios/tigerdata_freeze.md

 ## Scenario

-Tigerdata's MediaFlux instance has locked up and all access to files in the repository are locked up.
+Tigerdata's MediaFlux instance has locked up and all files in the repository are inaccessible.
 We've received an alert from CheckMK that it's been happening for at least 5 minutes.

 ## Background Information